AlikornSause/Notes-on-QIN-F21-PRO/README.md

 ## Notes on QIN F21 PRO

 ### Disclaimer
 I am an amateur, and everything I say here should be taken with a grain of salt.
 The information presented here was gathered through my research and from the amazing [XDA Forums](https://xdaforums.com/)!
 I do not take responsibility for bricking your device, losing your data, or any other issues that may arise.
+The information presented here **might not be 100% true** and some of it is my subjective opinion.
+If in any case I am wrong i would greatly appreciate your feedback so that everything here be a great source of info for other people.

 It is very possible that you will encounter difficulties when rooting, flashing custom ROMs, or modifying your device.
 However, the good news is that there is a lot of support online, and most mistakes have already been made and fixed.
 Good luck hacking!